 Leading scores of the top 10 internet retailers

-While the average mobile Performance Score of the 100 leading retailers falls flat at 25.9, we found the top 10 eCommerce retailers – where 70% have gone headless – bumps the average Performance Score up to 40.4.
+While the average mobile Performance Score of the 100 leading retailers falls flat at 25.9, we found that the top 10 eCommerce retailers – where 70% have gone headless – bump the average Performance Score to 40.4.
 However, if you only include those with a headless architecture from the top 10, the average score increases further to 46.6, nearly 80% higher than the average for the entire 100, indicating the performance improvements behind what a headless architecture can bring to a revenue-generating eCommerce website.

-Furthermore, the top 10 online retailers average faster speeds in all five speed metrics that make up the Lighthouse Performance Score, compared to the list of 100’s average.
+Furthermore, the top 10 online retailers average faster speeds in all five-speed metrics that make up the Lighthouse Performance Score, compared to the list of 100’s average.
 Comparatively, the top 10 retailers see faster FCPs by 23%, SIs by 53%, and TTIs by 28%.
 The faster your site is on each metric, the less time consumers spend waiting for your site to load and become interactive.

 We’ve written on Walmart, Staples, and Macy’s and the wins each business has seen from going headless and delivering a modern, portable frontend.
 For example, Walmart experienced a one-percent lift in revenue for every 100ms of page load improvement; Staples boosted conversion by 10% with improved website speed; and Macy’s saw double-digit online growth over the last 3 years.
 In fact, Macy’s Director of Engineering sat down with Layer0 CEO, Ajay Kapur and CTO, Ishan Anand and discussed how going headless has made the organization more agile and nimble.

 Venus Fashion, a leading women’s fashion retailer, went headless with Layer0 and now receives a Performance Score of 85.
 Based on Lighthouse’s Performance Score distribution, Venus falls within the 95th percentile, meaning it outperforms 95% of websites on the internet.
-With such a high score, and more than half of its website loading in under 320ms, the retailer climbed in the search ranks and increased organic traffic levels and boosted conversions by 24%.
+With such a high score and more than half of its website loading in under 320ms, the retailer climbed in the search ranks and increased organic traffic levels and boosted conversions by 24%.

 Venus.com's sub-second loading website outperforms 95% of sites on the Web.

-If you’re ready to outrank and outperform your competitors, schedule a consultative conversation to learn how Layer0 can help you deliver sub-second page loads, increase developer velocity, enterprise agility, and bottom-line growth.
+If you’re ready to outrank and outperform your competitors, schedule a consultative conversation to learn how Layer0 can help you deliver sub-second page loads, and increase developer velocity, enterprise agility, and bottom-line growth.